For Updates on the Pensacola Bay Bridge visit fdot.gov/PensacolaBay

 The FAA is responsible for the safe and efficient movement of aircraft in the air and on the ground.
 Initial regulations for the operations of UAS were provided in the FAA Modernization and Reform Act of 2012, which adopted specific rules for the operation of UAS in the NAS.
 Regardless of the type of UAS operation, FAA’s regulations and Federal Codes prohibit any conduct that endangers individuals and property within the NAS.
 Specifically these guidelines:

 Based on the most current regulations, there are numerous ways in which a UAS operator may fly.
-All users may operate under the Small UAS Rule, Part 107, with additional specific requirements for operations for those flying for work or flying for fun.
-Below are descriptions of the different types of users.
+All users may operate under the Small UAS Rule, Part 107, with additional specific requirements for operations for those flying for work or flying for

 Small UAS Rule (Part 107)